jetedonner/jetedonner.github.io/_posts/2022-10-04-3d-models-by-me.md

 <iframe class="responsive-iframe" src="https://www.youtube.com/embed/na9RJR-v7CY" title="WormHole Effect No03" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>
 _First Preview of 3D Rat Model (Multi Animation, FBX, Blender)_

+### 3D Snake / Cobra Model (Basic Animation, FBX, Blender)
+This is an animated and textured model of a cobra I found on the web.
+I imoported the base model into blender,  rigged, textured and animated it so it will show a basic movement along a sine spline.
+You can download the BLEND file and use or amend it as you like for free in any of your projects (commercial or free)

+<div class="creators-embed-wrapper"><iframe allow="camera" width="640" height="480" src="https://v.creators3d.com/index.html?load=%2Fviews%2Fproduction%2Fitem%2F20230523%2F1168975639308617%2F1168975639308617.glb&autorotate=true&json-data=1684867105426&decrypt=1&tv=147" frameborder="0" allow="autoplay; fullscreen; vr" mozallowfullscreen="true" webkitallowfullscreen="true" style="border: none"></iframe><p style="font-size: 13px; font-weight: normal; margin: 5px; color: #4A4A4A;"><a href="https://v.creators3d.com/index.html?load=%2Fviews%2Fproduction%2Fitem%2F20230523%2F1168975639308617%2F1168975639308617.glb&autorotate=true&json-data=1684867105426&decrypt=1&tv=147" target="_blank" style="font-weight: bold;" [ngStyle.color]="primaryColor">Visit Model</a> by <a target="_blank" style="font-weight: bold;" [ngStyle.color]="primaryColor" href="https://www.creators3d.com/artist/34082/KimDavidHauser">KimDavidHauser</a> hosted with ❤️️ by <a href="https://www.creators3d.com/home?ref=embed&var=34082" target="_blank" style="font-weight: bold;" [ngStyle.color]="primaryColor">Creators3D</a></p></div>
+_First Preview of 3D Snake / Cobra Model (Basic Animation, FBX, Blender)_

+It's available for download as FBX and as Blend file from my website [kimhauser.ch](https://kimhauser.ch) or [Sketchfab](https://sketchfab.com/3d-models/snake-cobra-animated-base-model-e2e55fd17aad4309ac4782b1d3e67c2f).
+Feel free to download, use and amend  it as you please.